carp-lang/Carp/docs/Memory.md

 ## Custom deletion functions

-The Carp compiler will autogenerate a deletion function for your types unless you specify your own—`delete` is an interface like any other.
-Sometimes you might want to do some work of your own when a value goes out of scope, be it because it’s an value defined in C or because it references an OS resource that needs a cleanup action, like a file or socket.
+The Carp compiler will auto-generate a deletion function for types created on the Carp side.
+The `delete` function is responsible for cleaning up any memory associated with its associated value when it goes out of scope.
+Type that are defined in C do not have a `delete` function generated for them automatically, you can write your own deletion function, declare it to be implementing `delete` and the Carp compiler will call it automatically for you.
+You can check if a type has `delete` implemented by using `Dynamic.managed?`.

-The `delete` function is responsible for cleaning up any memory associated with the value—otherwise the program will leak memory.
-It can execute arbitrary code, however, and can thus be used for other purposes as well.
+As the `delete` interface is responsible for freeing memory, it is **unsafe** to override it, if you are looking for how to release other type of resources (sockets, file handle, etc...) when a value goes out of scope use the [`drop` interface](./Drop.md) instead.

-Let’s look at an example program:
+Let’s look at an example program of how to add a deletion function to a type defined in C:

 ```clojure
 (register-type Foo)